 If you are looking for an apartment in Northwest Queens, the rates have actually come down over the past year.
 Today, they average about $2,800 which is slightly down from their high of $2,954.
 This is due no doubt to the number of new leases which has declined considerably over the same period.
 The expansion of the inventory has meant more availability for apartments in the area.

 The same general trend can be found in Brooklyn where the numbers have decreased over the past few months as well.
 The overall median rates are $2,750 with studio apartments declined slightly to $2,296, one-bedrooms come in at $2,600, two bedrooms hit a flat $3,000 average, and the luxury market which is the source for most of the gains comes in at $5,411 on average which is little different compare to last year.
-Even the new development is down to $3,284 which shows that the overall market may be heading downward at least in the short term.
+Even the new development is down to $3,284 which shows that the overall market may be heading downward at least in the short term of the NYC apartments.

 Experts consider the rental market to be in a period of fluctuation which means that it might be transitioning downward if the inventory of apartments continues to grow.
 However, it is also expected that the rates are not going to plummet anytime soon, but that they will gradually come down over time assuming that new renters avoid the big areas of Manhattan, Queens, and Brooklyn.

 You can find the most expensive apartments in Manhattan in the Soho/Tribeca area that has a median rent of $5,225 per month with Gramercy/Flatiron coming in a distant second at $4,100.
 The Dumbo area of Brooklyn has an average of $5,000 while the downtown area is second at $3,600.
 These are rates which have only dipped slightly over the past year.